anza-xyz/agave/svm/doc/spec.md

 ## Interfaces

-In this section we describe the API of using the SVM both in Solana Validator and in third-party applications.
+In this section, we describe the API of using the SVM both in Solana Validator and in third-party applications.

 The interface to SVM is represented by the